 Are your people looking for your product or service?

-It is a serious point which is often overlooked.
-If your organization has a new product or a service and there is a very less search volume or no search volume, then you should rule out Google AdWords.
+It is a serious point that is often overlooked.
+If your organization has a new product or a service and there is very little search volume or no search volume, then you should rule out Google AdWords.
 Because users are only going to search for the products that they already know about and have a very high intention to buy that product.
 You should start with Facebook Ads to create brand awareness and to generate demand.
 But before completely ruling out AdWords, you should try bidding for the keywords which describe the problem that your product or service solves.

 Demographic-sensitive product or service